Despite high profile killing, San Francisco has far fewer homicides than other similarly-sized cities - KESQ

 Violent crimes in San Francisco, including murder, rape, robbery and aggravated assault, reached a high in 2013 with 7,164 violent crimes, according to California Department of Justice data.
 But they have tapered off significantly in the past couple of years.
 San Francisco now falls in the lower middle of the pack when compared with several cities of a similar population, according to data from the Major Cities Police Chiefs Association.

 Property crimes in San Francisco, however, tell a different story, as seen in several attention-grabbing videos.
-Though still well below levels seen in 2017, the city saw a more than 14% increase in property crimes from 2020 through 2021, the most recent year of California DOJ data available.
+Though still well below levels seen in 2017, the city saw a 23% increase in property crimes between 2020 and 2022, with spikes in burglary and larceny theft headlining the surge, according to San Francisco PD data.

 “People who believe that housing is bad, that crime is always up, they believe that based on their world view and dogma and not on facts,” Tita said.
 “All we can do is provide unbiased, carefully-constructed data.
 At the end of the day, there are some people who don’t care about the facts.”